The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol's Hammer And Sickle (F. & S. II.62) is estimated to be worth between £12,500 and £19,000.
-This signed screenprint, created in 1977, has shown consistent value growth, with an average annual growth rate of 7%.
-This work has an auction history of four total sales since its entry to the market in May 2007.
-In the past 12 months, the average selling price was £14,000 across one total sale.
-Over the past five years, the average annual growth rate is 7%.
+The value of Andy Warhol’s Hammer And Sickle (F. & S. II.62) (signed) is estimated to be worth between £12,500 and £19,000.
+Over the past 12 months, the artwork has sold once, with an average selling price of £14,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 6%.
+This work has a strong auction history, having been sold 4 times since its initial sale in May 2007.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis